Text Message Scams

 Practical guides for the most commonly reported scams affecting UK consumers.

-Timeshare scams lure UK consumers with promises of cheap holidays and property investment returns, then trap them in long-term contracts with hidden fees.
-This guide explains how the scam works, what warning signs to watch for, and how to protect yourself or recover if you've already been caught.
+Timeshare scams promise cheap holidays and investment returns, then trap you in contracts with escalating fees.
+The warning signs and how to get help.

 Booking a cheap holiday, flight or villa from an agent you don't know?
 How to spot a fake travel agent, verify ABTA/ATOL, and protect your money.